House prices throughout the United States have risen rapidly over the last decade, although prices in Houston seem cheaper than in other states.

 1. Unpredictable Weather

-Apart from having a rather humid climate, Houston is also known for its abundance of bugs.
+Besides having a relatively humid climate, Houston is also known for its abundance of bugs.
 This includes mosquitoes and wasps.
 But the most off-putting one is that it’s also known for snakes —known to thrive in humid weather.

-Not to mention, this weather is the reason so many floods happen in Houston, which makes it a problematic city to live in.
+Not to mention, this weather is why so many floods happen in Houston, making it a problematic city to live in.

 2. Traffic

-If you live in Houston, you’ll have to get used to being stuck in traffic.
-Worse yet, if you don’t own a car, you’ll have to adapt to the subpar public transportation available.
+If you live in Houston, you’ll have to get used to traffic jams.
+Worse yet, you’ll have to adapt to the subpar public transportation available if you don’t own a car.

 3. High Internet Costs

 Staying connected online in Houston would cost you around $30 each month.
-This is relatively pricey when you compare it to other seemingly more expensive places like New York.
+This is relatively pricey compared to other seemingly more expensive places like New York.

 4. Property and Sales Taxes

-While the price of apartments and rentals isn’t extremely high, Houston does impose quite hefty taxes on property —around 1.9%— and sales taxes.
+While the price of apartments and rentals isn’t extremely high, Houston imposes quite hefty property taxes —around 1.9%— and sales taxes.

 Most of your purchases would come with an 8.25% sales tax, which is pretty high compared to other places around the country.